Judgment (video game)

-Judgment is an action-adventure video game developed by Ryu Ga Gotoku Studio and published by Sega.
+Judgment is a 2018 action-adventure video game developed by Ryu Ga Gotoku Studio and published by Sega.
 A spin-off to the Yakuza series, it was released for the PlayStation 4 in December 2018 in Japan and June 2019, worldwide.
 A remastered version of the game, with the subtitle Remastered in Japan and Asia, was released for the PlayStation 5, Stadia, and Xbox Series X and Series S in April 2021.
 A port for Amazon Luna was made available on December 16, 2021.
 A Windows port was released on 14 September 2022 through Steam.
 Judgment follows lawyer-turned-detective Takayuki Yagami and his allies as they explore a case involving corpses whose eyes have been removed.
 The player controls Yagami in the fictional Tokyo district of Kamurocho, where he fights thugs and yakuza while carrying out missions involving chasing, stealth, and searching for clues.

 The game began its initial development in 2015 under the codename Project Judge.
 The game originated from Sega's desire to create a new IP with Toshihiro Nagoshi serving as the writer.
-Nagoshi wanted to write a new type of story with a detective working on a case that contrasted with Nagoshi's previous work in Yakuza.
+Nagoshi wanted to write a new type of story with a detective working on a case that contrasted with Nagoshi's previous work in the Kiryu-era Like A Dragon games.
 As a result, the developers designed the game to be accessible to detective-game newcomers.
 Singer and actor Takuya Kimura, who provided both facial features and Japanese voice acting, was cast to play Yagami.
 Due to popular demand, the game includes an English voice-over dub as well as subtitles in several additional languages.
 The Japanese rock band Alexandros produced two songs for the game.